RSHSARCHIVEPROJECT/SCAN-RESEARCH-HUB-OF-RSHS-IX/README.md

 2. **About Us**: Organize and manage your research collection.
 3. **FAQs**: If you have any question or discovered a question, this section might help you answer those, if not.
 Don't worry, we intend to expand and will add more questions in this section

-## Survey

-After having a tour to our application, checking all the other features and things.
-Please help us by answering our Survey for our Research.
-Link:
-That would be all Thank you!

 ## Acknowledgments

-- Regional Science High School for Region IX
+The Researchers:
-- Arzed Kyle C. Payao - Lead Developer
+- Mr. Arzed Kyle C. Payao
-- Chermione B. Bragat - Tester
+- Ms. Chermione B. Bragat
-- Nicholaine Dominique F. Romaro - Tester
+- Ms. Nicholaine Dominique F. Romaro

+The researchers extend their sincere appreciation to all individuals who dedicated their time and effort to the successful completion of this application.

+- Regional Science High School- IX Principal V, Mr, Zandro G. Sepe.
-- Flutter and Dart for the robust framework
+- To the School Registrar.
-- Open-source libraries and tools used in development
+- To Ms. Mary Joy Lovely C. Siga.
+- To Mr. Ranz Ley Seballos.
+- To the Science Learning Teachers.
+- To Ms. Julienne Tolitel.

 ## License